 While there are elements of truth to the most famous Ouija board story, much of it can be taken with a grain of salt.
-There was almost certainly a crazy night playing with a Ouija board at a party, however how much of the rest of it is true is open to speculation, as each person who tells the story recalls it all slightly differently, and of course it's impossible for a Ouija board to contact the dead!
-The witch part was completely fabricated for publicity, as Alice admits in 'Me Alice'.
-However, this story did serve the band very well and is still regularly quoted to this day.
+There was certainly a crazy night playing with a Ouija board at a party with members of The Doors, however how much of the rest of it is true is open to speculation, as each person who tells the story recalls it all slightly differently, and of course it's impossible for a Ouija board to contact the dead!
+Also, according to Dennis Dunaway the Doors/Ouija board event was actually some time after the new name had been decided on, thus effectively removing that from the whole real story of where the name come from.
+The witch part of the story in the 'Pretties For You' press kit was completely fabricated for publicity by Joe Greenberg and Shep Gordon, as Alice admits in 'Me Alice'.
+This story did serve the band very well and is still regularly quoted to this day.

 Here is the version given by Alice in 'Me Alice':